scobo/retroarch-thumbnails/README.md

 Thumbnails for [RetroArch](https://www.retroarch.com/).

-The current scope of the project is licensed US releases of catridge-based home console games that are playable with a gamepad.
+The current scope of the project is licensed US releases of home console games that are playable with a gamepad.

 I made this for me!
 Hopefully someone else finds it useful.